yegor256/blog/_posts/2015/oct/2015-10-27-outsourcing-doesnt-work.md

   - 9j5pq71BS5U
 jb_picture:
   src: /images/2015/10/the-godfather-ii.jpg
-  caption: The Godfather: Part II (1974) by Francis Ford Coppola
+  caption: "The Godfather: Part II (1974) by Francis Ford Coppola"
 ---

 I want to create an iPhone app for my web service, but I don't have